byrneliam2/fdc/README.md

 # fdc
-Simple command-line based calculator/generator-thing for determining the closures of a set of functional dependencies.
-This is mostly made to be a simple time-saver when dealing with algorithms that require closures as a secondary reference.
+Intended to be a simple command-line based calculator/generator-thing for determining the closures of a set of functional dependencies.
+May also be extended to include other fun stuff from the world of relational database design.

+This is a personal project made to help out with my studies in relational database theory and also to be my Ruby practice playground.